 Start your day off right by indulging in a traditional Moroccan breakfast.
 Most hotels and guesthouses offer breakfast, however, if this isn’t the case for you, visit a bakery and pick up a krachel, bghrir or croissant with milky Moroccan coffee.

 Next, head to the Fez medina.
 It is easy to get turned around in this ancient labyrinth, and visitors should seriously consider hiring a local guide to help with navigation.
 Established between 789 and 808 AD, the medina has been functional for centuries.
 Residential homes, mosques, schools, businesses and palaces are all found within the gates of the medina.
-Successive rulers of Fez have added on with their own touches for style and decoration, and visitors will see examples of Andalusian, Oriental and African influences in what is considered the best preserved historic town in the Arab/Muslim world.
+Successive rulers of Fez have all added their own touches of style and decoration, and visitors will see examples of Andalusian, Oriental and African influences in what is considered the best preserved historic town in the Arab/Muslim world.
 You could very easily spend an entire day in the medina, taking in the sights and sounds as well as shopping.
 Fez is well known for its ceramic and leatherwork, and the medina has some great workshops where interested buyers can find something to take home.
-Set a timer for your visit if you’re short on time.

 A visit to the infamous Fez tanneries should not be missed.
 Make sure to stop and purchase a few bunches of fresh mint before ascending to the viewing decks.
 Tanning techniques that have been in practice for hundreds of years still happen in the old clay vats, but the smell can be overpowering.